Anarchick/skript-frame/README.md

 - Get push or pull transport stream video
 - add support for gif
 - add layer Images (Simple image combinaison, usefull for interactive item frame)
+- place a marker at a location on mapview